 Audio processing units have long been capable of reading the amplitude of both analog (electrical) and digital (binary) audio signals.
 Analog signal amplitudes are typically measured by peak or RMS voltage (often in decibels dBu or dBV).
 Digital signal amplitudes are often measured in dBFS.

-Compressors, from analog hardware units to digital software, can effectively read how strong an audio signal is at the input.
+From analog hardware units to digital software, compressors can effectively read how strong an audio signal is at the input.

 A compressor will have a threshold setting.
-This threshold refer to the input signal amplitude at which the compressor will start working.
-In order for the compressor to work, this threshold must be sett below the maximum amplitude of the signal.
+This threshold refers to the input signal amplitude at which the compressor will start working.
+For the compressor to work, this threshold must be set below the maximum amplitude of the signal.
 Otherwise, the compressor would never get triggered into action.

 Okay, so what happens when the input signal surpasses the set threshold?
 How does the compressor attenuate the signal?

-If the signal was to get completely cut off at the threshold, we’d have a limiter (which is really just a very hard compressor).
+If the signal were to get completely cut off at the threshold, we’d have a limiter (which is really just a very hard compressor).

 A limited signal looks something like this:

 With typical compressors, this is where the ratio parameter comes into play.
-The ratio of a compressor represents the amount of attenuation that will take place as the signal amplitude surpasses the compressor’s threshold.
+The compressor’s ratio represents the amount of attenuation that will take place as the signal amplitude surpasses the compressor’s threshold.

 The compression ratio means the following: